Company – Active

 Petroperú is a state-owned company involved in the exploration, refining, and distribution of oil and gas.
 Its headquarters are in Lima, Peru.

-Petroperú operates in the midstream business, transporting crude oil from the Peruvian Amazon to the coast through the North Peruvian Pipeline.
-It is also active in the downstream business, refining and commercializing oil derivatives.
-This includes operating Perú's second biggest oil refinery in Talara, which recently underwent a major modernization program.
-Since 2021, the company returned to the upstream business, and restarted oil production at the Block I field on the North Peruvian coast.
-In addition, the company is seeking to operate other blocks, including Block 64 and Block 192.
+Petroperú transports crude oil from the Peruvian Amazon to the coast through its North Peruvian Pipeline.
+It also refines and commercialises oil derivatives.
+This includes operating Peru's second-largest oil refinery in Talara.
+In 2021, the company restarted oil production at the Block I field on the North Peruvian coast.
+In addition, the company is seeking to exploit other blocks for oil extraction, including Block 64 and Block 192.

 Impact on human rights and communities

-Block 64: Petroperú is seeking to start operations in Block 64, located in the district of Morona, in the province of Datem del Marañón.
-Affected Indigenous communities, the Achuar People of the Pastaza River and the Autonomous Territorial Government of the Wampis Nation, fear the operations will cause similar environmental impacts as those associated with the North Peruvian Pipeline.
+Impacts in Block 64: Petroperú plans to start oil extraction and production in Block 64, located in Morona, Datem del Marañón.
+However, Indigenous communities, the Achuar People of the Pastaza River and the Autonomous Territorial Government of the Wampis Nation, fear the project will bring similar impacts as seen with the North Peruvian Oil Pipeline.

 Impact on climate

-The oil and gas industry is a major source of pollution in the western Amazon.
-Under these circumstances, the blocks that Petroperú intends to operate – 192 and 8 located in Datem del Marañón, Loreto – have an unresolved history of contamination.
-Since 1997 there have been 422 spills in this region.
+The oil and gas industry is a major polluter in the western Amazon.
+Blocks 192 and 8 in Datem del Marañón, Loreto, which Petroperú plans to operate – have a long history of contamination, with 422 spills since 1997.
 In the same period on the North Peruvian coast, close to the Talara Refinery, there have been 404 spills.

 Impact on nature and environment

-The oil and gas industry in particular is a major driver of deforestation in the western Amazon, where oil companies often are the first to cut down trees in order to carve roads into the rainforest.
-Industrial activities such as oil and gas drilling in Peru, driven by Petroperú, undermine biodiversity that’s essential for maintaining healthy ecosystems, providing fresh water, pollination cycles, soil fertility, and food production, as well as protecting against the spread of zoonotic illness and species extinction.
+The oil and gas industry is a major driver of deforestation in the western Amazon, where companies often cut down trees in order to carve roads into the rainforest.
+Petroperú’s activities threaten biodiversity that is essential for maintaining healthy ecosystems, providing fresh water, pollination cycles, soil fertility, and food production.
 The loss of biodiversity, coupled with constant pollution and deforestation, directly affect Peruvian communities and Indigenous groups living in voluntary isolation.
-Biodiversity is also inextricably linked to climate, such that good functioning of both is required for our quality of life.

 Other impacts